sionpixley/PolyNode/README.md

 # PolyNode

 PolyNode is a CLI tool that helps install and manage multiple versions of Node.js on the same device.
 It does not require sudo/admin privileges, and is installed on a per-user basis.
+Works on AIX, Linux, macOS, and Windows.

 PolyNode has a GUI that you can use, but it must be installed first.
 Release assets prefixed with `PolyNode-GUI` will install the GUI along with the base CLI command, `polyn`.
 Read about [launching the GUI](#launching-the-gui) below.